Cohomology of abelian arrangements: Rational Cohomology

 The groups $E_3^{p,q}=E_\infty^{p,q}$ that contribute to the $k$-th rational cohomology (when $p+q=k$) each have distinct weight (as described in the proof of Lemma \ref{degeneration}), and so the Leray filtration is exactly the weight filtration.
 By the work of Deligne \cite[p.~81]{deligne}, the associated graded of $H^*(M(\cA);\Q)$ with respect to its weight filtration is isomorphic to $H^*(M(\cA);\Q)$ as an algebra. \end{proof}

 \begin{rmk} The $E_2$ term of the spectral sequence forms a differential bi-graded algebra, denoted by $E_2(\cA)$.
-The main result of this section was that where the right hand side is the associated graded with respect to the weight filtration.
-In particular, if we consider the bi-grading (and not just the cohomological grading) of $E_2(\cA)$, we can compute the mixed Hodge numbers of $M(\cA)$. \end{rmk}
+The main result of this section was that we have an isomorphism of algebras

+where the right hand side is the associated graded with respect to the weight filtration.
+In particular, if we consider the bi-grading (and not just the cohomological grading) of $E_2(\cA)$, we have